 Redwood Life sensitivity analysEs

 The City is pleased to announce the public release of the Initial Technical Sensitivity Analysis for the Redwood Life Precise Plan and EIR.
 Your patience is appreciated; the City thoroughly reviewed the analysis internally to ensure its accuracy.
-We invite the community to review the document over the next two months before joining us for a webinar on January 30th where further public consideration of these technical reports will take place.
+Thank you for joining the webinar on this topic on January 30, 2025, see more HERE.

 What is the Sensitivity Analysis?